-action against any license issued by the commission under IC 4-33-22 or this document:
+(b) The following may be grounds for denial or disciplinary action against any license issued by the commission under IC 4-33-22 or this document:

-- (1) Failure, without just cause, to observe the terms of any contract required to be on file with the commission. - (2) Violation of any of the provisions of IC 4-33-22, this document, or the orders of the commission. - (3) Interference with the official duties of: - (A) an event physician; - (B) an event official; or - (C) a commission representative. - (4) Gambling, that is otherwise prohibited by law, on the result of any bout permitted by the commission. - (5) Noncompetitive boxing or unarmed combat, or the solicitation of a noncompetitive fighter. - (6) Failure to appear at designated times and places as required by the commission. - (7) Bribery or attempted bribery of: - (A) an event physician; - (B) an event official; or - (C) a commission representative. - (8) Employing or knowingly cooperating in fraud or material deception in order to obtain any license or permit issued by the commission. - (9) Having been convicted of a crime that has a direct bearing on the applicant's or licensee's ability to perform acts that require a license or permit issued by the commission. - (10) Unlicensed participation in any activity in Indiana for which a license or permit issued by the commission is required. - (11) Participating, directly or indirectly, in any agreement to circumvent any rules or ruling of the commission. - (12) Any activity that undermines the integrity of boxing, sparring, or unarmed combat. - (c) Any denial or disciplinary action initiated by the commission under this document shall be pursued in accordance with IC 4-21.5. - SECTION 7. (a) This SECTION applies to: - (1) professional boxing; and - (2) professional unarmed combat. - (b) All applications for licensure and renewal are subject to the following nonrefundable and nontransferable fees:
+(1) Failure, without just cause, to observe the terms of any contract required to be on file with the commission.

+(2) Violation of any of the provisions of IC 4-33-22, this document, or the orders of the commission.

+(3) Interference with the official duties of:

+(A) an event physician;

+(B) an event official; or

+(C) a commission representative.

+(4) Gambling, that is otherwise prohibited by law, on the result of any bout permitted by the commission.

+(5) Noncompetitive boxing or mixed martial arts, or the solicitation of a noncompetitive fighter.

+(6) Failure to appear at designated times and places as required by the commission.

+(7) Bribery or attempted bribery of:

+(A) an event physician;

+(B) an event official; or

+(C) a commission representative.

+(8) Employing or knowingly cooperating in fraud or material deception in order to obtain any license or permit issued by the commission.

+(9) Having been convicted of a crime that has a direct bearing on the applicant's or licensee's ability to perform acts that require a license or permit issued by the commission.

+(10) Unlicensed participation in any activity in Indiana for which a license or permit issued by the commission is required.

+(11) Participating, directly or indirectly, in any agreement to circumvent any rules or ruling of the commission.

+(12) Any activity that undermines the integrity of boxing, sparring, or mixed martial arts.

+(c) The commission may deny a license for a professional boxer or a professional mixed martial artist if the commission determines the applicant does not have sufficient skills to fight in a professional boxing, sparring, or mixed martial arts event.

+(d) The commission may deny or revoke a license if ordered to do so in an order issued by a court of competent jurisdiction.

+(e) Any denial or disciplinary action initiated by the commission under this document shall be pursued in accordance with IC 4-21.5.

+(b) All applications for licensure and renewal are subject to the following nonrefundable and nontransferable fees:

 (1) Promoter \$300

 (2) Fighter \$50 (biennial)

 (3) Matchmaker \$125

 (4) Referee \$100 (biennial)

 (5) Judge \$75 (biennial)

 (6) Timekeeper \$30

 (7) Manager \$50

 (8) Trainer \$30

+Indiana Register

 (9) Second \$25

 (10) Announcer \$25

 (11) Physician \$10

-- (c) To obtain or renew a federal or national identification card, an individual must pay a nonrefundable, nontransferable fee of ten dollars (\$10). - (d) An individual must pay a replacement fee of twenty dollars (\$20) for each replacement federal or national identification card. - SECTION 8. (a) This SECTION applies to: - (1) professional boxing; and
+(c) To obtain or renew a federal or national identification card, an individual must pay a nonrefundable, nontransferable fee of ten dollars (\$10).

+(d) An individual must pay a replacement fee of twenty dollars (\$20) for each replacement federal or national identification card.